cmacrae/savemacos/README.md

 About
 -----

-This is a collaborative project between Calum MacRae and Youri Muoton.
+This is a collaborative project between Calum MacRae and Youri Mouton.
 This is still a work in progress, so please, for your own sake; wait until we're finished to run any scripts here ;)